Baby Hair Loss: What To Do If Your Baby Starts To Lose Their Hair

 5) Treat Your Baby’s Scalp Gently

 Even though you can’t prevent hair loss altogether, you can minimize the effects by treating your baby’s scalp and hair gently.

 Here are some simple suggestions:

-- Comb their hair with a soft baby brush.
+- Comb your baby’s hair with a soft baby brush

 Understand that even if you do everything on this list, your baby may still lose some or all of the hair they were born with.
 Again, don’t panic.
 The hair will come back with time.

 The best thing you can do is accept your little one’s hair loss as a natural part of growing up.
 We suggest keeping some of the hair they lose in an envelope as a reminder of their first few months.

 Just imagine how much fun it will be when they’re older to show them the straight blonde hair they were born with and compare it to the brown curly hair they have now.

 Mention Baby Hair Loss To Your Pediatrician If Necessary

 If you’re worried about your baby’s hair loss, or if you notice any of the symptoms mentioned early in the article, talk to your pediatrician right away.